exakat/php-dictionary/dictionary/non-breakable-space.ini.rst

    <?php

-   // This is a space, it won't compile const A B = 1;
+       // This is a space, it doesn't compile const A B = 1;

        // This is a non breakabe space, it compile and is not visibly different from the line above const A B = 1;
+       echo A B;

    ?>